Dudgit/Dudgit.github.io/Machine Learning/dimension_reduction.md

   <img src="/assets/images/dimred.png" alt="Description" width="800" height="400"/>
    <figcaption>Figure 1: The visualization of how similar countries are with a lower dimensional representation.</figcaption>
 </p>

+In the followig chapter I'll explain 2 major dimension reduction method.
+In reality there are many of them you can chose and maybe I'll update this later to include some more.
+There are methods that will be not included here, for example embedding with deep neural network, since they belong to a different section.
+This two method is a very good starting point in my oppinion what is the basic idea behind dimension reduction.

 # Principal Component Analysis (PCA)